+D: Key/Transferable Outcomes

-5. Demonstrate a commitment to developing a wider range of skills which might be used in a wide variety of employment settings.
-D: Key / transferable Outcomes 1.
-Demonstrate an inclusive approach which values equality and diversity in all written work, professional teaching and/or training experience and day to day involvement in the course 2.
-Demonstrate an appropriate level of personal skills and understanding and use and apply these skills in academic writing, English, maths and digital technologies 3.
-Communicate effectively using a range of media 4.
-Demonstrate appropriate skills in analysing information and numerical data gathered from a variety of sources.
-5. Draw on a range of sources including observation feedback, observing others teach, mentor and subject specialist feedback to evaluate own teaching effectiveness and establish own development targets 6.
-Work effectively with other people.
-7. Demonstrate problem solving skills 8.
+- 1. Demonstrate an inclusive approach which values equality and diversity in all written work, professional teaching experience and day to day involvement in the course - 2.
+Demonstrate an appropriate level of personal skills and understanding and use and apply these skills in academic writing, English, maths and digital technologies - 3.
+Communicate effectively using a range of media - 4.
+Demonstrate appropriate skills in sourcing and analysing information and numerical data gathered from a variety of sources - 5.
+Draw on a range of sources including observation feedback, observing others teach, mentor and subject specialist feedback to evaluate own teaching effectiveness and establish own development targets - 6.
+Work effectively with other people - 7.
+Demonstrate problem solving skills - 8.
 Investigate employment opportunities.